Rufus Dawes

-Rufus R. Dawes (July 4, 1838 – August 1, 1899) was a military officer in the Union Army during the American Civil War.
+Rufus R. Dawes (July 4, 1838 – August 1, 1899) was an American politician, military officer, and author.
+He served in the U.S. House of Representatives from 1881 to 1883.
+He was a military officer in the Union Army during the American Civil War.
 He used the middle initial "R" but had no middle name.
 He was noted for his service in the famed Iron Brigade, particularly during the Battle of Gettysburg.

 He was a post-war businessman, Congressman, and author, and the father of four nationally known sons, one of whom, Charles G. Dawes, won the Nobel Peace Prize and served as Vice President of the United States, and of two daughters.
 He was himself a great-grandson of William Dawes, who alerted colonial minutemen of the approach of the British Army prior to the Battles of Lexington and Concord at the outset of the American Revolution, and a maternal great-grandson of the Rev. Manasseh Cutler, who was instrumental in adoption of the Northwest ordinance of 1787, led the formation of the Ohio Company of Associates, and became "Father of Ohio University".